interactive-cookbook/recipe-generation/README.md

 # recipe-generation

-This repository contains the code for the master thesis project of generating new recipe texts based on information from two recipes for the same dish. <br>
+This repository contains the code for the master thesis project of generating action-event level recipe instructions using AMR as an intermediate representation. <br>
-The code for training the generation model by fine-tuning t5 for this task can be found in the [recipe-generation-model](https://github.com/interactive-cookbook/recipe-generation-model) repository.<br>
+The code for training the generation model by fine-tuning T5 for this task can be found in the [recipe-generation-model](https://github.com/interactive-cookbook/recipe-generation-model) repository.<br>
 The [Wiki](https://github.com/interactive-cookbook/recipe-generation/wiki) contains more details about the algorithms implemented and AMR graphs structures and file format.

-The work is still in progress.
-The currently implement steps of the planned pipeline are
+The implemented steps of the overall pipeline are
-* parsing each recipe sentence by sentence into AMR graphs
+1. Parsing each recipe sentence by sentence into AMR graphs with recipe-level node-to-token alignments, see [AMR Parsing](https://github.com/interactive-cookbook/recipe-generation#amr-parsing)
-* separating the AMR graphs into sub-graphs in order to get one AMR per action in the corresponding action graph for the recipe
+2. Separating the AMR graphs into sub-graphs in order to get one AMR per action-event in the corresponding action graph for the recipe, see [AMR Splitting](https://github.com/interactive-cookbook/recipe-generation#amr-splitting)
-* extracting approximated gold instructions for the split action-level amr graphs
+* Extracting approximated gold instructions for the split action-level amr graphs as well as extracting action-level instructions based on dependency information only, see [Extraction](https://github.com/interactive-cookbook/recipe-generation#extracting-gold-instructions)
 * creating multi-sentence amr files from the amr 3.0 corpus, such thath each file contains all amrs from one document
-* generating a recipe text based on an action graph and the amr graphs corresponding to each action node
+* Generating a recipe text based on an action graph, the amr graphs corresponding to each action node and a graph traversal, see [Generating Recipe Texts](https://github.com/interactive-cookbook/recipe-generation#generating-recipe-texts)

 ## Requirements